Label305/Bugsnag-CakePHP/README.md

 This plugin allows you to use [Bugsnag](https://bugsnag.com) with CakePHP projects.
 Get notified when your application breaks and view detailed logs and stack traces on specific exceptions and errors.

+The `BugsnagErrorHandler` class extends the default CakePHP `ErrorHandler` so the functions of the built in class continue to work.

 Quick Start
 ---------